What should I do right away if I’ve been sexually assaulted?

 As one of your initial steps, you are also strongly encouraged to contact Rachel Stewart, the Director of Sexual Violence Prevention and Advocacy at 860-439-2219, or email@example.com.

-Rachel is joined by three additional confidential advocates:
+Rachel is joined by two additional confidential advocates:

 - Angela Nzegwu, director of religious and spiritual programs, Chapel, 860-439-2450, firstname.lastname@example.org